petarGitNik/sys-admin-docs/docs/initial-server-setup/checklist.md

 # Initial Server Setup Checklist

-Not every initial server setup is the same, but they do have lots in common.
-The following is a simple checklist that you can use in general when setting up the server.
+Not every initial server setup is the same, but they do have a lot in common.
+The following is a simple checklist that you can use in general when setting up a server.
 Of course, list of programs needed depends on what kind of website/app you're deploying on your server.

 In short this is how you want to do it: